Update made to this guidance

 Practice for working effectively with Māori

 Financial support entitlements

 The caregiver support policy outlines which allowances caregivers are entitled to and when.

 Guidance about specific allowances

-The caregiver allowance is paid to Oranga Tamariki caregivers of tamariki in the care or custody of the chief executive, including whānau caregivers.
-It contributes to the cost of:
+The caregiver allowance is paid to Oranga Tamariki caregivers of tamariki and rangatahi in the care or custody of the chief executive, including whānau caregivers.
+It contributes towards such household costs as:

 - heating and power

 - miscellaneous expenditure such as haircuts, personal hygiene items and toiletries